bunnyrabbit69/easy-rickroll/README.md

-This is by far the easiest way to rickroll someone, as long as they don't think it's a rat.
+A simple way to rickroll someone that I made while super bored.